-Gas: currently supply 14% green gas, planning to build green gas mills, green gas they supply comes with shale Frack Free Promise.
+Gas: currently supply 14% green gas, planning to build green gas mills to increase tris, gas they supply comes with shale Frack Free Promise.

 Offer 2 renewable tariffs:

-• 100%+ Renewable, where you can choose the source of your electricity (wind, solar or hydro, or a mixture of the three)
+100%+ Renewable, where you can choose the source of your electricity (wind, solar or hydro, or a mixture of the three)

 15 year deal to purchase electricity from up to 40MW of solar farms in the UK.